pranphy/nevl.nvim/README.md

         }
     }
 ```
-To change th config simply pass new config table to setup.
+To change the config simply pass new config table to setup:
 ```lua
 require("nevl").setup({shell = { default="julia",python="python3"}})
 ```